Gay Byrne: Personal life

 Byrne was married to Kathleen Watkins, formerly a well-known harpist.
 Watkins was also the first continuity announcer to appear on-screen on the opening night of Telefís Éireann on New Year's Eve in 1961.
 Byrne first met Watkins, a native of Saggart, County Dublin, in 1957.
 They married in Saggart Catholic church in 1964.
 The couple had two daughters, Suzy and Crona.
 The Byrne family lived on Howth Head in Dublin and in later years in Sandymount in Dublin.
 Byrne became a grandfather on 15 September 2004.

-Byrne relied on an accountant friend, Russell Murphy, to manage his finances, and was personally distraught when upon the accountant's death in 1986, it was found that most of his savings had been squandered, and this had been hidden from him.
+Byrne relied on an accountant friend, Russell Murphy, to manage his finances, and was personally distraught when upon Murphy's death in 1986, it was found that most of his savings had been squandered, and this had been hidden from him.

 His interests included jazz.
 He continued to play jazz recordings on the radio during his "retirement".

 He was a qualified private pilot.

 Health

 In later years, Byrne revealed he had hearing loss in one ear.
 He thought originally that it was due to working in the television and radio industry for over 50 years that caused his hearing loss, but later found out it was genetic as his mother, his sister and three brothers all had hearing problems.

 In 2011, Byrne experienced a health scare at his home in Sandymount when he struggled to breathe.
-He was admitted to St Vincent's hospital complaining his lungs felt as if they were "made of concrete" and there was "nothing going in" and that he expected to die.
+He was admitted to St Vincent's Hospital complaining his lungs felt as if they were "made of concrete" and there was "nothing going in" and that he expected to die.
 In 2015, after spending Christmas at home with his family, he had a heart attack and was readmitted to hospital.

 On 20 November 2016, he revealed live on his Time Warp radio broadcast on RTÉ Lyric FM that he was to begin treatment for prostate cancer, and that the cancer might have also spread to his lower back.
 He told listeners he would be taking a one-week break before returning to work.
 However, he did not return to the air.
 Byrne had been quoted by the Irish Mirror saying that "Ideally, I would like to get back to doing my Sunday afternoon radio show on Lyric FM, but my wife and daughters tell me I'm not ready and won't let me do it."